sheenamt/msings/README.rst

 NOTE: msi_baseline and msi_bed file must have the same loci ( ie, there are no loci in the bed file that are absent in the baseline file created in step 8 below)

-The folllwing instructions will allow users to set up analysis for their custom targets, to generate a custom baseline for those targets, and to run supsequent analysis.
+The following instructions will allow users to set up analysis for their custom targets, to generate a custom baseline for those targets, and to run subsequent analysis.

-1. Before you begin creating custom files, acivate the virtualenv to make use of installed programs:
+1. Before you begin creating custom files, activate the virtualenv to make use of installed programs:

  $ source msings-env/bin/activate